embark-framework/embark-site/source/docs/contracts.md

 You can specify the balance using a unit as "5 ether" of "200 finney", if no unit is specified the value will be in wei.

+### Using your accounts in arguments

+You can specify an account the same way you would a contract to set the account's address as a contract argument.

+<pre><code class="javascript">// config/contracts.js
+module.exports = {
+  "development": {
+    "contracts": {
+      "MyContractThatNeedsAccountAddresses": {
+        "args": [
+          "$account[0]", // Sets the first accounts's address as an argument "$account[4]" // Same thing for the 5th account (account needs to exist) ]
+      }
+    }
+  }
+}

+</code></pre>

+### Connection to Infura
-If you are using Infura.io to connect to a blockchain node, this is also possible to connect to from Embark like so.
-The following specifies the configuration for the web3 provider, not the blockchain node configuration itself.
+If you are using Infura.io to connect to a blockchain node, it is also possible to connect from Embark like so.

+*The following specifies the configuration for the web3 provider, not the blockchain node configuration itself.

 <pre><code class="javascript">module.exports = {
   testnet: {